Hermann Höfle: World War II

 After the conquest of Poland, Höfle served in Nowy Sącz, in Southern Poland.
 In November 1940 he served as an overseer of a Jewish labour camp southeast of Lublin.
 Up to December 1941 Höfle was in Mogilev.

+Operation Reinhard

+As chief of staff to Odilo Globočnik, Höfle was alongside Christian Wirth chiefly responsible for Operation Reinhard.

+As head of the "Main Department" (Hauptabteilung), Höfle was responsible for organization, manpower, and coordinating the deportations of Jews from the General Government to the extermination camps of Majdanek, Belzec, Sobibor, and Treblinka.
+The deportation orders were coordinated from Höfle's office and channeled through the district SS and Police Leaders to the localities where they were to take place.

-He was involved in deportations to the camps of Belzec, Sobibor, and Treblinka.
-He lived and worked from the Aktion Reinhard headquarters with the Julius Schreck Barracks, Ostland Strasse, in Lublin.
+At the beginning of the operation, Höfle held the rank of Hauptsturmführer and lived and worked at the Operation Reinhard headquarters in Lublin.

+Secrecy of Operation

-Höfle was "Coordinator" of Operation Reinhard and chief of staff to Odilo Globočnik, serving as his main deportation and extermination expert.
-Alongside Christian Wirth, Höfle had chief authority of Operation Reinhard beside Globočnik.
-At the beginning of the operation, he held the rank of SS-Hauptsturmführer (captain).
-SS members, including those from Action T4 who were assigned to the operation, reported to the headquarters in Lublin and were instructed to their duties by Höfle.
-For an example of the limited paperwork, every member of Operation Reinhard signed the following declaration of secrecy:
+SS members, including those from Action T4 who were assigned to Operation Reinhard, reported to the headquarters in Lublin and were instructed to their duties by Höfle.
+As such, he had them sign the following declaration of secrecy:

 I have been thoroughly informed and instructed by SS Hauptsturmführer Höfle, as Commander of the main department of Einsatz Reinhard of the SS and Police Leader in the District of Lublin: